 I come from what you might call a middle-class family, where the message I absorbed was that if I study and save and invest in future goals, I’d be rewarded for my efforts and renunciations.
 The environment I grew up in until grad school, was sheltered enough and more or less confirmed this expectation.
 For a very long time, I was convinced that it was because of the hard work that I was doing well.
 But then the real world hit me.
 In the past decade, I’ve been hanging onto academia by a thread, no matter how hard I worked.
 At the same time, I was studying self-identified middle classes as part of in my anthropological research.
 I saw them rehearsing the same mantra I grew up with, even though their expectations were similarly frustrated.
 The mantra started looking compulsive to me, and I wanted to figure out where it came from and why it was so resilient.
 This book is the result of that quest.

-You argue that being middle class is more of an ideology than an actual, definitive financial marker marker.
+You argue that being middle class is more of an ideology than an actual, definitive middle class salary or income.
 Can you explain?

 There is no accepted scholarly definition of what “middle class” is.
 Everywhere in the world, the term is used loosely and shaped to promote various agendas.
 There are also many more people who self-identify as middle class than any of the income, status or employment criteria that scholars argue about.
 In that sense, the middle class has never existed as an identifiable group of any kind.